apes22/javascript30/log.md

 **Thoughts:** On my first day, I took it easy and first watched the video on how Wes implemented the Drumk Kit.
 This helped me get familiarized with the course layout.
-There were alot of new concepts that I hadn't learned before like the ability to add my own attributes to html tags by simplying adding "data-" and the name of the new attribute.
+There were alot of new concepts that I hadn't learned before like the ability to add my own attributes to html tags by simply adding "data-" and the name of the new attribute.
 This allowed us to set key values to our key divs.
 These custom attributes can be shared between different html tags.
 In this exercise, we added the same data-key value to the key div as well as the corresponding audio html tag.
 I also learned about the "keydown" and "transitionend" event listeners and ways of doing a query selector on an html tag based on its attribute value (e.g. document.querySelector(`audio[data-key="${e.keyCode}"]`).
 One important reminder is that in